-3. Bilingual Pay
+6.3 Bilingual Pay

-Employees who are routinely and consistently required to speak a language other than English, and who are able to do so fluently receive bilingual premium in the amount of five percent (5.0%) of their base hourly rate of pay.
+Employees who are routinely and consistently required to speak a language other than English, and who can do so fluently receive bilingual premium in the amount of five percent (5.0%) of their base hourly rate of pay.

-4. Call Back
+6.4 Call Back

-An employee who is called back to work receive either a minimum of three (3) hours at the applicable overtime rate, or if the hours are contiguous to their normal work shift the actual hours worked at the applicable rate of pay.
-An employee who is called back and canceled prior to leaving for work will receive one (1) hour at the applicable overtime rate.
+An employee who is called back to work receives a minimum of three (3) hours at the applicable overtime rate or, if the hours are contiguous to their normal work shift, the actual hours worked at the applicable rate of pay.
+An employee who is called back and canceled before leaving for work will receive one (1) hour at the applicable overtime rate.